exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

 Background
 ----------

-Virtually all large scientific and engineering codes require are too large to be practically usable with a single 'computing element'.
+Virtually all large scientific and engineering codes are too large to be practically usable with a single 'computing element'.
 Most problems are broken down into smaller parts and distributed accross several 'computing elements'.
 In many cases these 'computing elements' do not share the same memory addressing space, or distributed memory architecture.
-This introduces the need to communicate data and synchronise the solution proceedure accross these 'computing elements'. ``NeoFOAM``, link many others uses `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>` to achieve this, with each 'computing element' referred to as an ``MPI rank`` (``rank``).
+This introduces the need to communicate data and synchronise the solution proceedure accross these 'computing elements'. ``NeoFOAM``, like many others uses `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>` to achieve this, with each 'computing element' referred to as an ``MPI rank`` (``rank``).
 Note: for shared memory architecture (including GPU computing) see `executor.rst <executor.rst>`.
 Fundementally 2 problems need to be solved:

 1. How should the global computation be partitioned and distributed accross the ``Ranks``.
 2. What data needs be communicated between which ``ranks``.

-Finally, for a scalable solution it is desired that the comminication is 'masked', meaning as much as possible the overhead and cost of the communication is done in parallel to the main computation and therefore not the bottleneck.
+Finally, for a scalable solution it is desired that the comminication is 'masked', meaning as much as possible the overhead and cost of the communication is done in parallel to the main computation and therefore not be the bottleneck.
 Broadly this is achieved by non-blocking communication between ``ranks`` in conjunction with the minimisation of the frequency and size of the communication.
 Since the comminication architecture informs the partitioning, we will discuss this first.

 Communication
 -------------